“It’s fine to celebrate success but it is more important to heed the lessons of failure.” – Bill Gates

 One of the best life lessons I ever learned was from a really bad boss, isn’t that true for a lot of us?
 We learn a great deal from remarkable leaders but we often, if we open our eyes, learn incredible lessons from the worst leaders and managers as well.
 Our experiences teach us so much, the good and the bad.

 Today, this is one of the greatest lessons I have chosen to hold onto: my job as a leader is to help other people get the jobs of their dreams.
 I committed myself to that belief after working for a bad boss almost 30 years ago, and I strive to live that out every day since.
 I am proud to have had the opportunity to work with former team members who are now running their own organizations.
-I am proud that I might have had something to do with their success.
 From my own bad experience, I chose never to be the person who limits somebody’s career opportunities, period.
 Life is much bigger than pigeon-holing someone to your organization or company.

 Outside of a classroom, very few lessons come labeled.
 As great leaders, it is our responsibility to be open enough to recognize when a lesson has or is occurring and then decide how it’s going to impact our lives going forward.
 True enlightenment often comes as a result of negative experiences.